 Pets provide around-the-clock companionship and unconditional love to people in recovery.

-Surveys show that individuals with a history of substance abuse and co-occurring mental health conditions can benefit from having a canine companion at home.
+Individuals with a history of substance abuse and co-occurring mental health conditions can benefit from having a canine companion at home.

-ASPCA and the Humane Society are good resources to find locally available dogs for adoption.
+ASPCA.org and the Humane Society are good resources to find locally available dogs for adoption.